smaremanda/add-in-docs/essentials/create-a-task-pane-or-content-add-in-for-word-or-excel-by-using-a-text-editor.md

 3. Create a file named Program.js that contains the following JavaScript code.

-     >**Note**  [Office.initialize](http://msdn.microsoft.com/en-us/library/727adf79-a0b5-48d2-99c7-6642c2c334fc%28Office.15%29.aspx) must be initialized as a function at the beginning of the code file so that the[Office.context](http://msdn.microsoft.com/en-us/library/6c4b2c16-d4fb-4ecf-b72c-1e33b205daaf%28Office.15%29.aspx) property will be available when called from the functions that follow.
+     >**Note**  [Office.initialize](http://msdn.microsoft.com/en-us/library/727adf79-a0b5-48d2-99c7-6642c2c334fc%28Office.15%29.aspx) must be initialized as a function at the beginning of the code file so that the [Office.context](http://msdn.microsoft.com/en-us/library/6c4b2c16-d4fb-4ecf-b72c-1e33b205daaf%28Office.15%29.aspx) property will be available when called from the functions that follow.

   ```
   // The initialize function is required for all add-ins.